fgcz/prolfqua/README.md

 What name should we use :

-- prolfqua - we do proteomics services.
+- LFQService - we do proteomics LFQ services.
 - prolfqua - **pro**teomics LFQ package (read prolevka)
 - nalfqua - **n**ot **a**nother LFQ package (read nalewka)